Andrew Searle Hart: Academic career

 Hart obtained much reputation as a mathematician, and published useful treatises on hydrostatics and mechanics.
 Between 1849 and 1861 he contributed valuable papers to the Cambridge and Dublin Mathematical Journal, to the 'Proceedings of the Irish Academy,' and to the Quarterly Journal of Mathematics, chiefly on the subject of geodesic lines and on curves.

 Hart also served as Professor of Real and Personal Property in King's Inns, Dublin.

 Hart's Theorem

 Hart's most important contribution was contained in his paper Extension of Terquem's theorem respecting the circle which bisects three sides of a triangle (1861).
-Hart wrote this paper after an carrying out an investigation suggested by William Rowan Hamilton in a letter to Hart.
+Hart wrote this paper after carrying out an investigation suggested by William Rowan Hamilton in a letter to Hart.
 In addition, Hart corresponded with George Salmon on the same topic.
 This paper contains the result which became known as Hart's Theorem, which is a generalisation of Feuerbach's Theorem.
 Hart's Theorem states:

 In Principles of geometry (1925), Henry Baker sums up Hart's Theorem as follows:

 Hart was co-opted as a Senior Fellow of TCD on 10 July 1858.